Numi-WWB/ASP-Admin/README.md

 Browser-based admin tool for AzerothCore 3.3.5a private servers (ASP).

-This is open source.
-Feel free to expand or change it to you likings!
-Just credit me

 ## Quickstart

 1. **Run `install.bat`** — installs Python dependencies (Flask, pymysql).